ArduPilot/companion/RPI2/Ubuntu/README.md

 sudo ./1_Setup_user_and_update.sh
 ```

-Reboot the RPI and log back in using the apsync user, then run the following:
+Reboot the RPI and log back in using the apsync user, then run the following: (this step takes about 5min)
 ```console
 pushd GitHub/companion/RPI2/Ubuntu
 sudo ./2_Clone_Repo_Disable_console_sethost.sh